Last Updated on: 14th November 2022, 11:54 am

 3. Should I buy a Chromebook or laptop?

 Both Chromebooks and Laptops are great devices for productivity and computing on the go.
-As a consumer, you always have to keep your preferences on upfront while making a tech purchase.
+As a consumer, you always have to keep your preferences on the front while making a tech purchase.
 The same goes for when choosing between a Chromebook and a laptop.
 The most major and noticeable difference between both tech devices is the operating software.
 As the name Chromebooks suggest they run on Google’s ChromeOS which is a web-based software written over the open-based Chromium OS model.

-Chromebooks provide great functionality if you rely on applications that can be easily run on web browsers or if they are available as Android applications which you can download on your Chromebook.
+Chromebooks provide great functionality if you rely on applications that can be easily run on web browsers or if they are available as Android applications that you can download on your Chromebook.
 Chromebooks do provide great performance considering it runs on a very light and slim OS that takes a fraction of the storage you have in your Chromebook.
 This makes the Chromebooks extremely fast and gives them their iconic long battery life.
 Chromebooks are great for kids and students who want to buy their first laptop that can handle their school work as well as some light gaming.

 Laptops on the other side are great pieces of machines that run on Windows and macOS that can be used by various levels of users.
 From beginners to professionals, contemporary laptops can easily cater to your every need.
 As a student, you will greatly benefit from it.
 Windows laptops and MacBooks have a wide variety of applications that can be used to do productive tasks like video editing, coding, and word processing.
-Laptops are more powerful than most Chromebooks because of their power-hogging hardware that gives the portable PCs their fast-processing power.
-Being a student you a Windows or macOS laptop can benefit you even after your school years.
-But if you want great battery performance and you do not need great tasking performance for system heavy tasks you might want to choose a good quality Chromebook.
+Laptops are more powerful than most Chromebooks because of their power-hogging hardware that gives portable PCs their fast-processing power.
+Being a student a Windows or macOS laptop can benefit you even after your school years.
+But if you want great battery performance and you do not need great tasking performance for system-heavy tasks you might want to choose a good quality Chromebook.

 4. Are Chromebooks worth it in 2022?

 This question is pretty valid considering how bad Chromebook performance used to be after their initial release and how disappointing it was to use for years.
 But as times have progressed, Google has also understood Chrome OS’s true potential.
-They have developed the web-based ChromeOS to become more offline oriented with the help of Android apps support.
+They have developed the web-based ChromeOS to become more offline-oriented with the help of Android app support.
 Now almost all the applications found in the Play store are available on Chromebooks.
 This results in increased productivity and usage as users can find more innovative ways to use their Chromebooks.

 Other than the noticeable improvements in ChromeOS, many people need to sort out their preferences.
 Chromebooks are great devices for people who are on a budget, who need an easy portable computer other than their home PC, or if someone wants to spice up their computer usage habits.
 Deciding whether Chromebooks are worth it or not is a matter of personal preference.
-If you are someone who has always loved the Google ecosystem you will surely enjoy working around with a Chromebook but if you have used a MacBook or Windows PC all your life then switching over to Chromebook will need a huge learning curve master and use.
+If you are someone who has always loved the Google ecosystem you will surely enjoy working around with a Chromebook but if you have used a MacBook or Windows PC all your life then switching over to Chromebook will need a huge learning curve to master and use.

 Chromebooks might seem easy to look through online demos however at the heart these devices are different from contemporary PCs.
-Chromebooks are great if you are a student who needs to store their school work or for someone who needs to manage their business at a very easy to carry around a PC that works smoothly.
+Chromebooks are great if you are a student who needs to store their school work or for someone who needs to manage their business at a very easy-to-carry around a PC that works smoothly.
 The integration of Android applications is also great as one can enjoy playing games and accessing millions of other productivity applications offline on a Chromebook.

 5. The Best Chromebook for Kids